judsonlmoore/judsonlmoore.com/_posts/blog/2015-08-18-im-a-rotarian.markdown

 ---
 title:			I Have Joined The Rotary Club of Austin
 date:			2015-08-18 17:00:03 Z
 categories:		Austin
 tags:			Membership
   - Rotary
   - Rotary International
   - Service Above Self
 author:			judsonlmoore
 excerpt:		I've been part of the Rotary Family since I was in high school, and anyone who knows me, knows that today is a very significant moment for me.
 layout:			post
+image:			../assets/images/

 ---